 Although primarily known for his recent work combining environmental sounds with notated music Neil has written a large volume of solo and chamber instrumental works including Perspectives which has been performed in a number of venues by his friend and pianist/composer Helena Gascoyne and Cello/Anti-Cello written for and performed by Alexandra Eichenberger.
 Live recordings of both pieces can be heard at https://www.soundcloud.com/neilmarch.

-He is also happily married with a teenage son and remains a passionate supporter of Watford FC!
+He is also happily married with a grown up son and remains a passionate supporter of Watford FC!